-Because of the integrated nature of course delivery and our funding arrangements the course is only offered on a full-time basis.
-If you complete the course requirements you can expect to graduate by the end of 2024.
+The integrated nature of course delivery during the 9 teaching blocks and La Trobe University contract funding arrangements, the course is only offered on a full-time basis.
+If you complete the course requirements you can expect to graduate in December 2025.